 As somebody who recently changed careers and entered the tech world, I once thought that security cameras and surveillance systems were used just for recording and monitoring your property or employees.
-It wasn’t until I started looking through some of our product catalogs that I realized these systems can do more than simple record and playback.
-Extra functions can be obtained by utilizing an analytic server or selecting cameras or an NVR with built in analytic functions.
+It wasn’t until I started looking through some of our product catalogs that I realized these systems can do more than simply record and playback.
+Extra functions can be obtained by utilizing an analytic server or selecting cameras or an NVR with built-in analytic functions.

 Below I have compiled a list of some features that I found interesting.

 1. Line Crossing

 By setting up a virtual line in the camera’s field of view, alerts can be triggered when the line is crossed by people or objects.
 An example would be if you are recording a busy street and you want to be notified when people trespass by jumping the fence.

 Have you ever wondered how many people are coming into your store?
 Or maybe you want to track how many times people traverse a hallway.
 Analytics software can provide bi-directional counting of people entering and exiting an area.
 The system can even export the data to an easy to read report.